-The results of the test need to be analysed and a full report will be sent to the doctor who asked for the test.
+The results of the test need to be analysed, and a full report will be sent within a week, to the doctor who asked for the test.
 The doctor should arrange with you when and how you will receive the results.